classicoman2/BalearicBuild_2021/README.md

 `Deadline: ** Dissabte 12/12**`

 - [ ] S'ha completat el projecte
-- [ ] S'han deixat en l'apartat ISSUES els aspectes pendents de finalitzar
+- [ ] S'han deixat en l'apartat ISSUES els items pendents de finalitzar

 ### Project Management & Release Requirements

 - [ ] Use a Project Management Tool, for instance **Github Projects** to create the **Backlog** of your project, organize the issues as CARDS in a KANBAN AUTOMATED layout and divide items, insert new issues (bugs, enhacements, ...)
 - [ ] If you don't use Github Projects and Issues, set the link to the Project Management page you've been using at the top of the README.MD file of your repo
 - [ ] Create a **Github Release** and insert the link in this document](https://docs.google.com/spreadsheets/d/1r3_kRMr3bCyDJZAW448TioSksqnoB2WwEnhjdW6GiEY/edit#gid=0)

-### Video Presentation

-- [ ] 5.1 - Create a video presentation of 5 to 10 minutes of your website, in **English**.
-Explain how you've build the website, the main sections, colour palette, headings used...

 ### Project Release Requirements